-However, WP can output the implicit separation hypotheses required by the memory model via the -wp-print-separation option.
+However, WP warns about the implicit separation hypotheses required by the memory model via the -wp-warn-separation option, set by default.

 WP Simplifier

 The logical language $\mathcal{L}$ used to build proof obligations is now equipped with built-in simplifications.
 This allows for proof obligations to be simplified before being sent to external provers, and sometimes to be reduced to trivial goals.